wacncontent/CustomizeTool/output/articles/expressroute/expressroute-howto-linkvnet-classic.md

 ## Configuration prerequisites

 - You will need the latest version of the Azure PowerShell modules.
-You can download the latest PowerShell module from the PowerShell section of the [Azure Downloads page](http://azure.microsoft.com/downloads).
+You can download the latest PowerShell module from the PowerShell section of the [Azure Downloads <!-- deleted by customization page](http://azure.microsoft.com/downloads) --><!-- keep by customization: begin --> page](/downloads) <!-- keep by customization: end -->.
 Follow the instructions on the [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure) page for step-by-step guidance on how to configure your computer to use the Azure PowerShell modules.
 - Make sure that you have reviewed the [prerequisites](/documentation/articles/expressroute-prerequisites) page, the  [routing requirements](/documentation/articles/expressroute-routing) page and the [workflows](/documentation/articles/expressroute-workflows) page before you begin configuration.
 - You must have an active ExpressRoute circuit.
 	- Follow the instructions to [create an ExpressRoute circuit](/documentation/articles/expressroute-howto-circuit-classic) and have the circuit enabled by your connectivity provider.